 Any wood works well with the brisket, but most prefer mesquite or hickory.
 Make sure when the meat has finished smoking, allow it to rest for about 30 minutes before slicing into it.
 This allows the cooking process to finish up and allows the meat to retain all its juices.
 Make sure to cut against the grain of the meat; otherwise, it will be very tough and stringy.

 Purists say that the only thing to put on a smoked brisket is salt and pepper, but we say always include smoked paprika.
 If you want our full list of beef rub recipes, click here to see our article Ten top dry rubs for smoking beef.

 3. Pork Spare Ribs

 Another great pork item to smoke would be the ribs.
-Of course, beef ribs are also excellent to smoke, but when it comes to pork ribs, they are way cheaper than the beef ribs.
-Plus, pork ribs will have a higher fat content than the beef ribs.
+Of course, beef ribs are also excellent to smoke, but when it comes to pork ribs, they are way cheaper than beef ribs.
+Plus, pork ribs will have a higher fat content than beef ribs.
 People claim that the extra fat makes pork ribs the best around, but others will beg to differ.

 There are two different types of pork ribs, baby back ribs, or “St. Louis Style ribs” and spare ribs.
-The baby back ribs are going to be trimmed, uniform in size, and a lesser fat content.
+The baby back ribs are going to be trimmed, uniform in size, and have a lesser fat content.
 These ribs tend to be a little more expensive to purchase about $3.00 a pound to $5.00 a pound.
 That’s not too bad, but when compared to the spare rib, there is a huge difference.